 The museum shows an exhibition about Grieg’s life and music, and in the villa, you can see their interior, and Grieg’s own Steinway piano.

-Troldsalen concert hall (connected to the museum) offers concert series during the summer and autumn months.
-At our visit, we attended a piano lunch concert where some of Grieg’s music written for piano was played.
+Troldsalen Concert Hall (connected to the museum) offers a concert series during the summer and autumn months.
+During our visit, we attended a piano lunch concert where some of Grieg’s music written for piano was played.

 Before you go – How to visit Troldhaugen Edvard Grieg Museum

-• Take Bybanen tram line 1 from Bystasjonen to Hop. from there it’s a 20-minute walk.
-Purchase ticket at the station
+- Take Bybanen tram line 1 from Bystasjonen to Hop.
+From there it’s a 20-minute walk.
+Purchase a ticket at the station

 8. Fantoft Stave Church